Feuerfuchs/sass-ignis/README.md

 ## BEM system

-Ignis' main feature is its BEM system, which was developed over the course of three years.
+Ignis' main feature is its BEM system which was developed over the course of three years.
 Features include:

 - Full BEM and BEMIT support, i.e. namespaced blocks, suffixes, states, and so on.
 - Safety: All mixins perform checks if they are used correctly.